butterflylaceration/non-markovian-ai/README.md

 readme in progress
-by akira li, supervisef by christina giarmatzi
+by akira li, supervised by christina giarmatzi